 This was all just sort of an accident

 More than a few years ago, I was taking photos on top of a dirt hill looking down over a fence and onto a runway at Vancouver International Airport.
-That evolved, just months later, to commuting to the airport for work everyday with my camera bag on my shoulder, loading airplane bellies with 32kg suitcases, conveniently arming me with flight benefits and airside access for photography.
+That evolved, just months later, to commuting to the airport for work everyday with my camera bag on my shoulder where I’d load airplane bellies with 32kg suitcases, which conveniently armed me with flight benefits and airside access for photography.

 In 2007, I stumbled into a Norwegian aurora chaser, who wasn't trying to guide tours, or inspire anyone to the best thing they've ever done in their life, but it was so.

-Several visits, countless nights aurora chasing, and endless weeks later with one of the most amazing aurora chasers in the world, Kjetil Skogli in Tromsø, Norway - I decided at 3am in the front seat driving back to town from the countryside, watching the aurora through the windscreen of his car with everyone else sleeping in the back, that all I wanted was to one day follow in his footsteps.
+Several visits, countless nights aurora chasing, and endless weeks later with one of the most amazing aurora chasers in the world, Kjetil Skogli in Tromsø, Norway, my life was changing forever.
+I had decided at 3am in his front seat while driving back to town from another surreal aurora chase, that all I wanted for my life was to one day follow in his footsteps.

-In 2013 and 2014, I left my heart in Iceland at my favourite ever guesthouse in Skógar, truly accelerating my inspiration for Sean's Guesthouse in Yellowknife, and ultimately opening the door to a lifestyle of forever aurora chases.
+In 2013 and 2014, I left my heart in Iceland at my favourite ever guesthouse - Skógar Guesthouse.
+The owner, Sigga, without knowing it, had fully inspired so much of Sean's Guesthouse in Yellowknife, which ultimately opened the door to a lifestyle of forever aurora chases.